ktorio/ktor-documentation/topics/custom_plugins.md

 - `ApplicationStopping`
 - `ApplicationStopped`

-For example, you can release resources and handle application shutdown using `ApplicationStopped`:
+The code snippet below shows how to handle application shutdown using `ApplicationStopped`:

 ```kotlin
 on(MonitoringEvent(ApplicationStopped)) {
     println("Server is stopped")
 }
 ```

+This might be useful to release application resources.

 ## Provide plugin configuration {id="plugin-configuration"}